openvinotoolkit/openvino_notebooks/notebooks/stable-zephyr-3b-chatbot/README.md

 ![stable_zephyr](https://github.com/openvinotoolkit/openvino_notebooks/assets/29454499/cfac6ddb-6f22-4343-855c-e513269cf2bf)

-## Installation Instructions
+## Installation instructions

-If you have not installed all required dependencies, follow the [Installation Guide](../../README.md).
+This is a self-contained example that relies solely on its own code.</br>
+We recommend running the notebook in a virtual environment.
+You only need a Jupyter server to start.
+For details, please refer to [Installation Guide](../../README.md).